ahmedsomaa/gs-typescript/MODERN.md

 Introduced in ES6.

 `const` is used to declare constants while `let` is used to declare variables.
-`var` is till there but not recommended for usage and `let` is preferred because `var` declarations are globaly-scoped or function-scoped while `let` declarations are block-scoped.
+`var` is till there but not recommended for usage and `let` is preferred because `var` declarations are globaly-scoped and function-scoped while `let` declarations are block-scoped.

 ```js
 if (true) {